Zylann/godot_heightmap_plugin/addons/zylann.hterrain/doc/docs/index.md

 - **Raise**: raises the height of the terrain to produce hills
 - **Lower**: digs down to create crevices
+- **Smooth**: smoothes heights locally
-- **Smooth**: averages the heights within the radius of the brush
+- **Level**: averages the heights within the radius of the brush until ground eventually becomes flat
 - **Flatten**: directly sets the height to a given value, which can be useful as an eraser or to make plateaux.
+It is also possible to pick a height from the viewport using the picking button.
+- **Erode**: smoothes the landscape by simulating erosion.
+When used on noisy terrain, it often produces characteristic shapes found in nature.

 !!! note
-    Heightmaps work best for hills and large mountains, but making sharp cliffs or walls are not recommended because it stretches geometry too much, and might cause edge cases with collisions.
+    Heightmaps work best for hills and large mountains.
+Making sharp cliffs or walls are not recommended because it stretches geometry too much, and might cause issues with collisions.
 To make cliffs it's a better idea to place actual meshes on top.

 ### Normals